jwarz/data-scientists-tools/intermediate_r/readme.md

 <sup>Created on 2022-01-19 by the [reprex
 package](https://reprex.tidyverse.org) (v2.0.1)</sup>

+Great!
+Do the results of the different expressions make sense?

 ## & and \| (2)

 Like relational operators, logical operators work perfectly fine with